Marquise Cut Diamond Guide – Everything You Need to Know

 Marquise cut diamond engagement ring by Whiteflash.
 See it here.

-• Because of the many facets of a marquise cut diamond, this cut is great at hiding flaws like color and inclusions.
+• Hides Flaws: Because of the many facets of a marquise cut diamond, this cut is great at hiding flaws like color and inclusions.
 This means that you can save on your diamond by dropping a little lower on the color and clarity scales.

 Marquise Cut Diamond Cons